ntoll/drogulus/README.rst

 behave and interact in certain ways that cannot be changed by those participating.

-Drogulus is an exercise in autonomy.
+Drogulus is an exercise in personal autonomy.
 I choose to implement Drogulus in a way that reflects my emphasis on autonomy with clear philosophical reasons for certain technological and implementation details.

 What is it..?
 +++++++++++++

-Put simply, Drogulus is a federated, decentralised, openly writable yet easily searchable information store and distributed computation platform that includes mechanisms for privacy, provenance and trust via public/private key technology.
+Put simply, Drogulus is a federated, decentralized, openly writable yet easily searchable information store and distributed computation platform that includes mechanisms for privacy, provenance and trust via public/private key technology.

-Being federated (the system consists of many independent but collaborating entities) and decentralised (no entity is more important than any of the others) ensures users are free from a central authority that might desire to control their use of the system.
+Being federated (the system consists of many independent but collaborating entities) and decentralized (no entity is more important than any of the others) ensures users are free from a central authority that might desire to control their use of the system.
 This is a decision that reflects Berlin's concept of negative liberty.